HardpointConsulting/HardpointHackathon_2024/Team05_404ΝοtFound/Final Round Submission/README.md

 4. The script will process the URL, perform sentiment analysis, identify common problems, and generate potential solutions.
 5. Results will be displayed on the web page along with visualization plots

+## Additional Information
+1. The script utilizes the Flask framework to create a simple web interface for interacting with the analysis functionality.
+2. Preprocessing steps include text cleaning, tokenization, stop word removal, and lemmatization.
+3. Identified problems are based on predefined keywords associated with common issues mentioned in product reviews.
+4. Solutions are generated using a pre-trained language model from LangChain.
+5. Results are displayed dynamically on the web page for easy interpretation

 ## Authors
 - Amal Gopi
 - Harankumar M.S